 - Always synced

 - The pen is not pressure-sensitive

-The best digital writing pad is the one that best suits your needs.
-Consider factors such as connectivity, battery life, and price when choosing a digital notepad.
+The best digital writing pads are the ones that best suit your needs.
+Consider factors such as app connectivity, battery life, budget and price when choosing an electronic notebook.
 Our pick is the iPad Pro.

 What is the best digital note-taking device?

 Some of the best digital devoces come from companies including Apple, Boogie Board, Moleskine, and Wacom.
 When purchasing a digital notepad online, be sure to check the shipping options and estimated delivery times to ensure you receive your device when you need it.

 If you’re looking for a digital writing pad with a natural writing experience, the Boogie Board Blackboard Smart Notebook is a great option.
 If you want the convenience of digital storage with the feel of writing on paper with pen, the Moleskine Pen+ Smart Writing Set app is a great choice.
 If you’re looking for a powerful and feature-rich writing pad, the iPad Pro is the best option.